Using Bitmovin Cloud Connect with AWS

 encoder_version='STABLE')

-If you have set up your infrastructure in a sub organisation, you must tell the Bitmovin API that you want to run the encoding in that sub organisation.
-Thus, in addition to the code snippet above, make sure to set the tenant_org_id alongside the api_key in the bitmovin_api object:
+If you have set up your infrastructure in a sub organization, you must tell the Bitmovin API that you want to run the encoding in that sub organization.
+Thus, in addition to the code snippet above, make sure to set the tenant_org_id

 # ID of the sub organisation you added the infrastructure to